greglook/merkledag-server/README.md

 GET    /nodes/:id/:path*   Traverse link paths and return the final node.
 ```

+For example, getting a standard `/merkledag/v1` node would return an EDN body
+with a `Content-Type: application/vnd.merkledag.v1+edn` header.

+### Refs

-The 'refs' routes provide mutable references into the graph, which can be
+The ref routes provide mutable references into the graph which can be updated
-updated by processes over time.
+over time.
+These are conceptually similar to git's branches or tags.

 ```
 GET    /refs/         List named reference pointers.